-The balance of distributable earnings under the law as at December 31, 2020 and the date of publication of this report is approximately NIS 17.3 million.
+The balance of distributable earnings under the law as at December 31, 2021 and the date of publication of this report is approximately NIS 16.3 million.

 On February 23, 2014, a resolution was passed by the Board of Directors of the Company with regard to the adoption of a dividend distribution policy as of the date of approval and publication of the financial statements as of December 31, 2013.
-The Company will distribute to its shareholders a dividend of 33% of the net profit attributable to the Company's shareholders in accordance with the audited consolidated annual financial statements of the Company (not including gains deriving from the revaluation of assets) (hereinafter: the "Profit") exceeding NIS 3 million, subject, inter alia, to the provisions of the law, financing requirements, business plans and obligations to the holders of the debentures (Series 4 and 5)1 (as part of the Deed of Trust of the debentures (Series 4 and 5) the Company has undertaken not to distribute a dividend in excess of 30% of the annual (calendar) net profit as long as there are outstanding debentures).
+The Company will distribute to its shareholders a dividend of 33% of the net profit attributable to the Company's shareholders in accordance with the audited consolidated annual financial statements of the Company (not including gains deriving from the revaluation of assets) (hereinafter: the "Profit") exceeding NIS 3 million, subject, inter alia, to the provisions of the law, financing requirements, business plans and obligations to the holders of the debentures (Series 4 and 5)1.
 The distribution of the dividend is subject to the decision of the Board of Directors of the Company.